 Some states have implemented housing protection laws for their LGBTQ citizens, while others offer little or no protection.

-Twenty states prohibit discrimination based on gender identity and sexual orientation.
-They include California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Utah, Vermont and Washington.
+Twenty-three states (and the District of Columbia) prohibit discrimination based on gender identity and sexual orientation.
+They include California, Connecticut, Colorado, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Utah, Vermont, Virginia and Washington.
 Wisconsin prohibits discrimination based on sexual orientation only.
-The rest offer no protection at the state level.
+The rest offer no specific protections at the state level.

 Compare mortgage rates now to get your best deal